 1. Red Red Love

-Most red food items are great for your heart, and it includes pomegranate, strawberries, watermelon, cranberries, tomatoes, red grapes and even chilli peppers!
+Most red food items are great for your heart, and it includes pomegranate, strawberries, watermelon, cranberries, tomatoes, red grapes and even chili peppers!
 The red colour in these foods comes from lycopene, and they also contain something known as flavonoids.
 Both lycopene and flavonoids are antioxidants that help keep your cells healthy and prevent any damage, and also prevent heart diseases.

 2. Get Up And Sit Less